FARE

 Bottom Line: What Sifter can do for YOU

-There is no cure for food allergy.
-Food allergies are managed by avoiding the problem food(s) and learning to recognize symptoms and treat reactions.
+As of now, there is no cure for food allergy.
+Food allergies are managed by avoiding food allergens and ingredients made from them and learning to recognize symptoms and treat reactions.

 Read More Sifter Case Studies